FuseByExample/external-mq-fabric-client/README.md

 Setting the zookeeper.url
 -------------------------

 On a typical developer machine, with Fuse Management Console running locally, the zookeeper.url System property should be set to the URL of the Fuse Fabric's Zookeeper instance, which defaults to localhost:2181.
-One can simply append the property to the startup comand line like this:
+One can simply append the property to the startup command line like this:

 	-Dzookeeper.url=localhost:2181